electricimp/imp-central-impt/TestingGuide.md

 ### Diagnostic Messages

-There are two ways to display diagnostic/informational messages to the console from your tests:
+There are three ways to display diagnostic/informational messages to the console from your tests:
 - call `this.info(<message>);` from a test method, as many times as you need/want.
-- call `return <return_value>;` from a test method.
+- for synchronous tests call `return <return_value>;` from a test method.
 The returned value will be displayed on the console, if not `null` and the test succeeds.
+- for asynchronous tests call Promise resolution or rejection methods with a value `resolve(<return_value>);` or `reject(<return_value>);`.
+The returned value will be displayed on the console, if not `null`.

 Examples of tests output are provided in the [running tests section](#running-tests).